-In FY 2018-19, the City will use CDBG funds for the Homelessness Prevention Services program administered by the Community Services Agency to provide safety-net services to working poor individuals and families in jeopardy of losing their housing.
+In FY 2019-20, the City will use CDBG funds for the Homelessness Prevention and Homeless Services Program administered by the Community Services Agency to provide safety-net services to working poor individuals and families in jeopardy of losing their housing.
 Safety-net services include financial assistance with rent and utility bills, supplemental food, and other essential supplies.

 Using local funds, the City supports a rent assistance program.
-The rent assistance program provides assistance to lower income households who receive significant rent increases, experience a reduction in income, or loss of employment, for a period of four to nine months to help stabilize the family and prevent homelessness.
+The rent assistance to lower income households who receive significant rent increases, experience a reduction of income, or loss of employment, for a period of four to nine months to help stabilize the family and prevent homelessness.